-Where a grant is received relating to research and development costs that have been expensed, the grant is recognised as revenue on a cash receipts basis.
+Where a grant is received relating to research and development costs that have been expensed, the grant is recognised as revenue when there is reasonable assurance that the grants will be received.

 Costs

 Expenditure on research activities, undertaken with the prospect of gaining new scientific or technical knowledge and understanding, is recognised in the income statement as an expense as incurred.